Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the past decade, urbanization has intensified globally, with cities hosting an ever-increasing proportion of the world's population.
-As of 2020, more than half of the global population lives in urban areas, with European urbanization rates reaching 74\% as early as 2017~\cite{population20072007}.
-However, this rapid expansion has amplified several environmental challenges, including the Urban Heat Island (UHI) effect, increased air and water pollution, and reduced green spaces.
-These issues collectively contribute to higher energy demands, deteriorating air quality, and adverse public health impacts, such as respiratory illnesses and heat-related mortality, particularly in densely populated regions~\cite{vanos2015association, nuruzzaman2015urban, masiol2014thirteen}.
+Over the past decade, urbanization has intensified globally, with cities accommodating an increasing proportion of the world's population.
+By 2020, more than half of people lived in urban areas, and European urbanization had already reached 74\% by 2017~\cite{population20072007}.
+This rapid growth intensifies environmental challenges, including the Urban Heat Island (UHI) effect, elevated air and water pollution, and reduced green spaces.
+Collectively, these impacts increase energy demand, degrade air quality, and threaten public health through higher rates of respiratory illnesses and heat-related mortality~\cite{vanos2015association, nuruzzaman2015urban, masiol2014thirteen}.